 When it comes to the things I wish I learned before leading a CBD business, there are quite a few.
 The top 5 things I wish someone had been able to tell me are:

 1. I wish I has an understanding of the pure capital requirements that come with building a business in this industry.
-We drastically underestimated the tens of millions of dollars necessary to achieve full scale successfully.
+We drastically underestimated the tens of millions of dollars necessary to achieve full-scale success.

 2. The second thing is the time to achieve full scale.
 Building out facilities took 10 times longer than we ever expected.